Seal (musician): 2000s

 In 2001, fans awaited the arrival of a new album, announced as Togetherland.
 After a protracted postproduction period, the album was cancelled.
 The official word was that Seal simply did not think it made the grade, although this conflicts with other reports, that said the album was turned down by the label because producers felt the album would not be commercially successful.
 Even so, one single was released from the album; "This Could Be Heaven" was released in the US and featured on The Family Man soundtrack.
 Since December 2006, Seal has indicated that he has plans to excerpt cuts from Togetherland and make them available for streaming download.
 Meanwhile, Seal co-wrote and provided vocals for the hit single "My Vision" from Jakatta in 2002.
 He also recorded a successful duet with French singer Mylène Farmer called "Les Mots" during that same period.
 Also in 2002, Seal lent his vocals to the song "You Are My Kind", the fourth track on Santana's album Shaman.

 In 2003, Seal released his fourth album Seal IV.
 Although it never achieved the sales figures of either of his first two albums, this release brought him back into the public eye in the United States and continental Europe.
-Singles from the album include "Waiting for You", "Get It Together", and "Love's Divine" – this single was released in 2004 and was a big hit in several European countries.
+Singles from the album include "Waiting for You", "Get It Together" and "Love's Divine"; the latter was released in 2004 and was a big hit in several European countries.

-In 2004, a greatest-hits album entitled Best 1991–2004 was released, including a cover of the Bacharach/David classic "Walk On By" and a cover of Echo & the Bunnymen's song "Lips Like Sugar".
+In 2004, a greatest-hits album entitled Best 1991–2004 was released, including a cover of the Bacharach/David classic "Walk On By" and a cover of Echo & the Bunnymen's "Lips Like Sugar".
 An edition of the album was available that included an extra CD with acoustic versions of some of Seal's hits.
 Also in 2004, Seal performed shows at the Olympia Theatre in Paris.
 The show of 6 July 2004 was recorded and released about one year after as a CD/DVD package, simply titled Live in Paris.